 Applications for admission and readmission to Graduate Studies should be made to the College of Graduate Studies by the deadline published.

-Each application must be supported by official transcripts of undergraduate and graduate credit, three recommendations from persons acquainted with the applicant’s scholastic and professional accomplishments (Master of Business Administration requires one recommendation), student health form and official scores made on the following: (1) all applicants into programs in the College of Arts and Sciences, the Ph.D. program in the College of Education, the programs of Educational Psychology and Counselor Education, and all programs in the College of Engineering must submit scores on the General Test of the Graduate Record Examination; (2) all applicants for admission into the Master of Business Administration and Master of Accountancy programs must submit scores on either the Graduate Management Admission Test or the General Test of the Graduate Record Examination; and (3) all Master’s and Ed.S. applicants into the College of Education (excluding programs in Educational Psychology and Counselor Education) must submit a recent score on the Miller Analogies Test or Graduate Record Examination.
+Each application must be supported by official transcripts of undergraduate and graduate credit, three recommendations from persons acquainted with the applicant’s scholastic and professional accomplishments (Master of Business Administration requires one recommendation), student health form and official scores made on the following: (1) all applicants into programs in the College of Arts and Sciences, the Ph.D. program in the College of Education, the major programs of Educational Psychology and Counselor Education, and all programs in the College of Engineering must submit scores on the General Test of the Graduate Record Examination; (2) all applicants for admission into the Master of Business Administration program must submit scores on either the Graduate Management Admission Test or the General Test of the Graduate Record Examination; and (3) all Master’s and Ed.S. applicants into the College of Education (excluding programs in Educational Psychology and Counselor Education) must submit a recent score on the Miller Analogies Test or Graduate Record Examination.
 Admission to graduate study is on a merit basis and is limited to applicants who hold an earned bachelor’s or master’s degree from an accredited institution whose undergraduate or graduate work is, in the opinion of the College of Graduate Studies and the chairperson of the department in which the applicant proposes to study, of sufficient quality and scope to indicate high promise of success in graduate study.
 The University reserves the right to require additional information and/or performance when it appears that such would be appropriate to the accomplishment of degree requirements or the fulfillment of accreditation objectives.

 International students having adequate preparation for graduate study may apply for admission, but applications should be filed at least six months prior to the anticipated date of enrollment.
 Additionally, all students from non-English speaking countries must submit proof of adequate training and ability in the use of English as evidenced by an acceptable score on the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), PTE-Academic, FLS International Language Center, ELS, TOEIC, CEFR, or SLEP.
 International students who wish to transfer from another university to Tennessee Tech must submit the usual materials required for initial admission; additionally, each applicant must furnish official transcripts from the current institution as well as evidence of full financial responsibility, and photocopies of visa and passport expiration dates, I-94, and I-20 identification.
 Additional information concerning admission, degree requirements, and other aspects of graduate study at Tennessee Tech is found in the Graduate Catalog available online at www.tntech.edu/gcatalog/ or at the Graduate Studies website www.tntech.edu/graduatestudies/.